Forest of Customary Rights of La Teste-de-Buch: History

-In the Middle Ages, the Grande Montagne belonged to local lords, the captals of Buch.
+In the Middle Ages, the Grande Montagne belonged to local lords, the Captals of Buch.
 These lords, from an undetermined time, granted ("leased") various rights to their vassals in exchange for compensation.
 Each lord who inherited the captalat freely revised these rights and their costs.

-The first text (now lost) of which there is a record dates back to the first half of the 15th century: Gaston I de Foix-Grailly granted the inhabitants of the seigneury the paid rights to harvest gemmed resin (gema, galipot), process it into pitch (rouzina), and the free right to collect firewood (busca) and construction wood (fusta).
+The first text (now lost) of which there is a record dates back to the first half of the 15th century: Gaston I de Foix-Grailly granted the inhabitants of the seigneury the paid rights to harvest gemmed resin (gema, galipot) and process it into pitch (rouzina), and the free right to collect firewood (busca) and construction wood (fusta).
 On October 19, 1468, the baillette of his son Jean de Foix-Grailly-Candale confirmed and reevaluated these rights, which were granted to around forty local families.
-In 1500, Gaston II de Foix-Grailly-Candale sold, for an annual lump sum, the rights to pasture (herbatge) and to gather acorns (glandage) for feeding pigs.
+In 1500, Gaston II de Foix-Grailly-Candale sold, for an annual lump sum, the rights to pasture (herbage) and to gather acorns (glandage) for feeding pigs.

 In 1535, the baillette of Gaston III de Foix-Grailly-Candale introduced the appointment of syndics representing the inhabitants, prohibited the sale or transport of wood outside the captalat, and emphasized the importance of managing the forest responsibly.

 In 1601, a crisis arose with the new captal, Jean-Louis d’Épernon: a new act was not signed until after three years of "closure" of the forest.
-It clarified that the ayant-pins acquired ownership of resin extraction concessions (but neither of the land nor the trees).
+It clarified that the ayant-pins acquired ownership of resin extraction concessions, but neither of the land nor the trees.
 His son Bernard d’Épernon reaffirmed these principles in 1645.